 Why is it essential for product leaders to build people?

 Studies have repeatedly shown that employees want their leaders to care about their well-being.
-If a leader does not show appreciation or compassion to their teams, employees in turn will not care about their leader or the organization.
+If a leader does not show appreciation or compassion to their teams, employees, in turn, will not care about their leader or the organization.

-As product leaders, we are in an incredible, unique role where we can lead the cultivation of emotional bonds between our direct reports, scrum teams, teammates, colleagues, and partners to our work and projects.
+As product leaders, we are in an incredible, unique role where we can lead the cultivation of emotional bonds between our direct reports, scrum teams, teammates, colleagues, and partners in our work and projects.
 We can get the whole organization to rally around a common cause or project with our influence.

 To develop trustworthy leadership, product leaders must make an effort to show their teams that they care about them.
 A couple of ways to do so is by checking in with them, making efforts to build a relationship with them, recognizing their accomplishments, and treating them like family.
 In essence, product leaders need to create a community around their cross-functional teams.